timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 Q. What does "Terms act as a logical clock in Raft" mean?

+* What is a logical clock?
+A logical clock is a mechanism for capturing chronological and causal relationships in a distributed system.
+* The "Term" helps Raft to order the event of leader election and it plays a crucial role in ensuring the safety property.
+    * e.g. (1) detect stale messages (the network can send message in arbitrary order),
+    * (2) prevent confusion of older leader

 Q. When the term ends in Raft?

 When the followers assume that the leader has crashed.
 The leader should send heartbeat messages periodically to the followers to prevent them from starting a new election.